Spain's Catalonia holds key vote under cloud of pandemic

 - Post-election deal-making -

-Even if the PSC comes out on top however, polls suggest none of the parties will win an outright majority of 68 in the 135-seat regional parliament.
+However, even if Illa's Socialist Party of Catalonia (PSC) comes out on top, polls suggest none of the parties will win an outright majority of 68 in the 135-seat regional parliament.

 And that means the eventual outcome will depend on deal-making.